 Customer stories: Skellefteå first with smart home

 The idea of a smart home is not new, and there are a number of different solutions on the market.
-Project Manager Claus Popp Larsen, Acreo Swedish ICT, explains:
+Project Manager Claus Popp Larsen, RISE Acreo, explains:

 “The problem is that they are often based on the providers' proprietary platforms, which means that property owners are often forced to sign an exclusive contract with a particular provider.
 Here we have created a platform that allows other service providers to access data and offer services.
 Moreover, we are working on new business models that fulfill the needs of all involved.”